Volcán Tajumulco

 Volcán Tajumulco is a large stratovolcano in the department of San Marcos in western Guatemala.
 It is the highest mountain in Central America at 4203 m.
 It is part of the mountain range of the Sierra Madre de Chiapas, which begins in Mexico's southernmost state of Chiapas.

 Description

 Tajumulco is composed of andesitic-dacitic lavas on the top of a large escarpment of uncertain origin.
 It has two summits, one of which has a crater 50–70 m wide.
 A lava flow from the north-western summit descends into a steep valley on the same side of the volcano.

 The volcano's eruptive history is unclear and the date of its last eruption unknown.
 Reports from the 18th and early 19th century claim to record eruptions but these are considered unlikely.

 The region around Tajumulco is relatively sparsely populated.
 The nearest town is San Marcos, located 14 km to the south-east.
-Although it is infrequently visited, the volcano can be climbed in about five hours from the hamlet of Tuichán.
+Although it is infrequently visited by tourists, the volcano can be climbed in about five hours from the hamlet of Tuichán.
 Views are variable as the area is frequently covered in mist and cloud, with conditions at their least favorable between April and September.

+Geomorphology, Ecosystem, and Ascent Routes

+Tajumulco represents the highest point in Central America and forms part of the volcanic arc of the Sierra Madre de Chiapas.
+The stratovolcano features two distinct peaks: the eastern primary summit reaching 4,203 meters with a 50-to-70-meter wide crater, and the western secondary peak known as Cerro Concepción (3,800 meters).
+The surrounding high-altitude ecosystem transitions from sub-alpine pine-oak forests to cold paramo-like grasslands near the summit ridges, supporting specialized flora adapted to severe nocturnal frosts.